blounolito/reddit-migrate/README.md

 # reddit-migrate
-Migrate subscriptions from one Reddit account to an other
+Migrate subscriptions from one Reddit account to an other.

-1. Export the old account multireddit URL, from there https://www.reddit.com/subreddits/mine
+1. Export the old account multireddit URL, from there https://www.reddit.com/subreddits/mine Paste it in a file, subreddits.txt for example, and save

 2. Create a MySQL database with this table :
 DROP TABLE IF EXISTS `subreddit`;